AdinaScheinfeld/CISC3142/lab2_files/README.md

 ### Testing

 - [output.txt](output.txt) contains the output from testing the calculator.
-Testing was performed using both appropriate data (to ensure that the program runs correctly) and inappropriate data (to ensure that error checking works correctly).
+Testing was performed using both correct data (to ensure that the program runs correctly) and incorrect data (to ensure that error checking works correctly).
 - [outputLog.txt](outputLog.txt) contains the console input and output from when the code was tested.